t-freger/ram/docs/docs/administration/oauth.md

 ## Prerequisites

-Before enabling OAuth in Immich, a new client application needs to be configured in the 3rd-party authentication server.
+Before enabling OAuth in ram, a new client application needs to be configured in the 3rd-party authentication server.
 While the specifics of this setup vary from provider to provider, the general approach should be the same.

 1. Create a new (Client) Application